DFHack/dfhack/docs/Plugins.rst

                         the current item (fully, in case of a stack), and scroll down one line.
 :fps-min:               Fixes the in-game minimum FPS setting
 :hide-priority:         Adds an option to hide designation priority indicators
+:hotkey-clear:          Adds an option to clear currently-bound hotkeys (in the :kbd:`H` menu)
 :import-priority-category:
                         Allows changing the priority of all goods in a category when discussing an import agreement with the liaison